deepsquare-io/grid/docs/docs/05-deploy-deepsquare/04-samples/03-unity-render-streaming.md

 You should also install the Vulkan SDK if you are using Vulkan inside your Unity application.

-The DeepSquare GRID should already mount the devices and shared libraries of the NVIDIA drivers.
+The DeepSquare Grid should already mount the devices and shared libraries of the NVIDIA drivers.

 Since this is not an HPC workload, parallel computing is not possible.
 Therefore, we can only run the service with a single GPU, as there is no parallel decomposition.